jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/15 - The Lesson.md

 ## Lessons

-Frederick Douglass is a true Jedi Masster.
+Frederick Douglass is a true Jedi Master.
 His bravery, intelligence, and persistence teach humanity's endless potential.
-The lesson we need to learn here is the difference between the rules and majic.
-Of course Douglass teaches it to us.
+The big lesson we need to learn is the difference between rules and majic.

-Notice the difference between rules and majic inside this story.

-Sophia majically connected Douglass with literacy.
+Sophia connected Douglass with books.
 She wasn't told to.
-She did it because we naturally perform majic and teach new tools, like reading, knitting, or fishing, to our fellow humans.
+She did it because we naturally love teaching new tools, like reading, knitting, or fishing, to our fellow humans.
+We love it because we're performing majic.

-Yet human made rules _can_ say otherwise.
+Yet human made rules _sometimes_ say otherwise.
 Peasant farmer couldn't have a musket, a parishoner couldn't read a science book, a kid couldn't download a digital song.
 Today millions of tired mothers can't telecommute.

-The lesson Skywalker, it'll never be easy to know the difference between good and bad rules.
-Our best judge, is our love of majic.
-It makes people smile.
+The lesson Skywalker is it'll never be easy to know the difference between good and bad rules.
+Our best judge, is our love og majic.
+It usually makes people smile.
+From teaching a kid to walk, to learning to use Skype to watch our grandkids first steps, teaching and learning new tools opens our hearts because it solves problems, and improves our way of life.

-So, when someone steps in your way with a rule, ask them why they don't fell the majic of teaching and learning new tools.
+So, when someone steps in your way with a rule, ask yoursel if you feel majic, and if you, ask the rulemaker why he doesn't.
 Perhaps there's a good reason.
 But keep Sophia in mind.
-Performing majic felt good, following the rules only made her feel safe.
+Performing majic felt good, while following the rules only made her feel safe.

 Safety was fleeting.
-She gave one of our greatest writers and orators his start, yet she lived a miserable life afterwards always feeling she broke the rules.
+She gave one of our greatest writers and orators his start, yet she lived a miserable life watching him succeed because she broke the rules.
 That should help you decide which rules are worth following.